situmtech/situm-ios-getting-started/README.md

 ### <a name="mapsapikey"></a> Step 3: Setup Google Maps

-You may need to configure an API KEY for use Google Maps on your app.
+You may need to configure an API KEY in order to be able to use Google Maps on your app.
 Please follow steps provided on [Google Maps for iOS](https://developers.google.com/maps/documentation/ios-sdk/get-api-key?hl=en) to generate an API Key.
 When you've successfully generated a key add it to the project by writing the following sentence on the `application:didFinishLaunchingWithOptions:` method (`AppDelegate.m`):

 ```objc
 [GMSServices provideAPIKey:@"INCLUDE A GOOGLE MAP KEY FOR IOS"];